sam596/WCA-Stats/endofyearstats/2018china.md

 ## End of Year Stats for WCT

-*Last updated using WCA Developer Export from Wed Feb 13 at 0159UTC*
+*Last updated using WCA Developer Export from Thu Feb 14 at 0608UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*